Title: Death Note

 Now I think this explanation of the story and giving you my impression of it didn’t do it justice because it is better than it may sound reading this.

 Now the characters.
-Kira is an amazing character, because it makes root for a character that is basically carrying out a genocide.
-Aside from the criminals, everyone who is not useful or is against him are not fit to live in his world yet he is charming as hell, in contrast with L who is socially awkward, and his strategies and plans are really fun to see playing out, whether they end up working or not, that’s why I said his confrontation with L is the most interesting part of the manga because he is the rival that makes him work the hardest and strategize the most to defeat.
-Like I said before you kind of see him losing his mind and how his ideal degenerates as well as losing his humanity.
+Kira is an amazing character, because it makes root for a character that is basically carrying out a genocide against the criminals and his enemies.
+He is charming as hell, in contrast with L who is socially awkward, and his strategies and plans are really fun to see playing out, whether they end up working or not, that’s why I said his confrontation with L is the most interesting part of the manga because he is the rival that makes him work the hardest and strategize the most to defeat.
+Like I said before you kind of see him losing his mind and how his ideal degenerates as well as losing his humanity due to the power he was given.
 Just an amazing character, not two-dimensional at all.

 Now Mello and Near.
 They both are L’s successors, and I have to say that while liked their arc less, the characters or at least one of them is interesting.
 Mello is a psycho, he teams up with the mafia with the sole purpose of bringing Kira down and the methods he uses are really interesting.
 Near on the other hand was just a continuation of L, the point being, that while before rereading Death Note I remembered Mello clearly, Near I didn’t until it was his time for him to appear.